stitchdata/docs/_integration-schemas/bronto/contact.md

 #  doc-link: https://developer.github.com/v3/issues/assignees/#list-assignees

 attributes:
+  - name: "id"
+    type: "string"
+    primary-key: true
+    description: "The unique ID for the contact.
+The id can be used to reference a specific contact when using the contact functions."

+  - name: "modified"
+    type: "date-time"
+    replication-key: true
+    description: "The last time information about the contact was modified.
+This timestamp is immutable and cannot be changed."

   - name: "msgPref"
     type: "string"
     description: "The message preference for the contact.
 A contact can have a message preference of text or html."